 When cooking a soup or stew and you find you need to add more water during the cooking process, use hot water since adding cold water will slow down the whole cooking process.

 Bananas - Storing

 Most recipes require ripe bananas but there are times I have really ripe bananas sitting on my counter when I’m not ready to use them.
-I freeze them, still in the peel, for several months by placing them in freezer bags.
+I freeze them, both still in the peel and peeled and sliced, for several months by placing them in freezer bags.

 Whole flax seed will stay fresh for up to a year if stored correctly.
 Purchase from a source where you’re sure there is rapid turnover.
 Ideally the meal should be refrigerated at the store.
 The bag should be opaque since light will accelerate the meal going rancid.
 Vacuum-packed packaging is the best because it prevents the meal from having contact with oxygen before opening.

 Whole flax seed should be stored in a cool, dark, dry place preferably in the refrigerator or freezer to be on the safe side.
 Flax meal should be stored in the freezer and used up within a few weeks.

 Since flax seed will go rancid more quickly after being ground up into meal it's safer to buy whole flax seed and grind it into meal in a coffee grinder (set aside one that is NOT used to grind coffee beans which are toxic to dogs).
 It should have a mildly nutty taste so if it is at all bitter, throw it away.
 A ¾ cup of whole flax seed yields 1 cup of flax mealLiver - Removing ToxinsTo release any toxins that were stored in the liver and remove some of the pungent smell, place the thawed and drained liver in a covered container with about 2 tablespoons of apple cider vinegar and refrigerate overnight.